European reactions to the 2006 Lebanon War: Russia

 Russia sharply criticized Israel over its onslaught against Lebanon, sparked when Hezbollah militants captured two Israeli soldiers.
 The Russian Foreign Minister Sergei Lavrov said Israel's actions have gone "far beyond the boundaries of an anti-terrorist operation" and repeating calls for an immediate cease-fire.

 Foreign minister said "this is a disproportionate response to what has happened and if both sides are going to drive each other into a tight corner then I think that all this will develop in a very dramatic and tragic way."
 He added: "We firmly reaffirm support for Lebanon's sovereignty and territorial integrity."

 Russian Defense Minister Sergei Ivanov called on both sides to quickly calm the situation and said Hezbollah should stop using "terrorist methods."

 Russian President Vladimir Putin has urged both sides to halt their military actions.
-"This should become the starting point for resolving all other problems," Putin said.
-"We will urge all the sides involved in the conflict to stop bloodshed immediately."

 Putin also called on Israel to show restraint, and a Russian newsagency said "Putin believes that Israel pursues other aims in the Middle East, except for the return of hostages."

-At a briefing after the first day of the G8 summit Putin said that "We condemn any terrorist attacks, including kidnappings, but there is the impression that Israel is pursuing other, broader aims other than returning the abducted servicemen."
-He also said that he thought there were still ways to resolve the conflict that had not been used and he urged every effort to be made.